Geethen/geeforec.github.io/content/post/practical-3.md

 Next we will create a time-series plot over the NDVI band of the ImageCollection.
 This is done using the ui.Chart series of functions.
 The function you chose depends on the type of data you are using.
 In this case, we are running an image series over a single region, so we will use ui.Chart.image.series().
 The primary inputs here are: the ImageCollection, area of interest (geometry), a reducer, the band of interest, the scale and the x-axis property (which defaults to 'system:time_start').
 In GEE, calculations that summarise your data are called reducers and can be called using the ee.Reducer series of functions.
 Here we will use ee.Reducer.mean() to calculate the mean NDVI values across our area of interest.

 Lastly, we can specify details for the chart, including the type of chart and then label options.
 Run print() to see the outpot of the chart in your console.
+Hover your cursor over the chart to see interactive details.
 For more details on customizing your charts see: https://developers.google.com/chart/interactive/docs

 ```js
 var plotNDVI = ui.Chart.image.series(s2_ndvi, geometry, ee.Reducer.mean(), // we use an image based chart, with image, geom & reducer